thegamecracks/thegamecracks.github.io/docs/python/asyncio_threading.rst

 Keep in mind that the default thread pool executor has a maximum number of threads based on your processor's core count.
-As such, you **should not** use :py:func:`asyncio.to_thread()` to run long-lived tasks, as that can saturate the executor and reduce the number of workers available, or worse, indefinitely prevent new tasks from being processed.
+As such, you **should not** run long-lived tasks on the default executor as that reduces the number of workers available, or worse, saturate the executor and indefinitely prevent new tasks from being processed.

 Managing long-lived tasks
 -------------------------